alexisn84/oop-team-profile-generator/README.md

 The repository will need to be cloned from GitHub and download Node.
 The user will also need file system and Inquirer modules.
 If user wishes to use testing functions, they will need to ensure they install Jest.

 ## Usage
-From the command line run "node index.js".
+From the command line run `node index.js`.
 Answer the prompts as needed about your team.
 View walk through video here: [Screencastify] (add link for video here as well as images after, use <br> for spacing)

 ## License